TRaSH-/TRaSH-/README.md

 # Welcome to My Profile

-I'm the founder of **[TRaSH-Guides](https://trash-guides.info/)**, a comprehensive collection of guides for Radarr, Sonarr, and related media management applications.
-My mission is to help users optimize their media server setups using proven configurations and best practices
+I'm the founder of **[TRaSH-Guides](https://trash-guides.info/)**, a complete collection of guides for Radarr, Sonarr, and related media management tools.
+These guides answer common questions and provide the best settings for your entire media server setup.

 In addition to the main guides, I actively contribute to related projects and explore any topics that spark my interest within the media automation ecosystem.